ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="virtual-live-server-file"></a><br/><br/><br/>

-## How to use server file for virtual live events
+## How to Use Server File for Virtual Live Events

 How to upload file to server and use it in virtual live events.